noncent/instagram-data-scraper/README.md

 - Use 'Space' to search multiple hash tags and accounts
 - Download in Excel available

-> Committed repo change code version 2.5.1
+> Committed repo change code version 2.1
-- Min or Full Account Information Toggle Button
+- 8 - Updated Class Instagram
+- 9-  Updated JavaScript Code
+- 11- Updated Content
+- 12- Add MultiCurl feature [Thanks to @Pete Warden][https://github.com/petewarden/ParallelCurl]
+- 13- Added Error Handling

-> Committed repo change code version 2.5.2
+> Committed repo change code version 2.0
-- Account Information Likes has Post Preview
+- 1 - Added data file example
+- 2 - Added result php array example
+- 3 - Updated nav bar css
+- 4 - Update js file and css file and minify files
+- 5 - Remove htaccess [re_write apache module] dependencies
+- 6 - Added PHP Code to build PHP array
+- 7 - Some minor UI changes
 `

-Feel free to use and enjoy!! & Yes! all feedback's, enhancement are most welcome...
+Feel free to use and enjoy!! & Yes! all feedback's, enhancements are most welcome...

 ## Request:
 The application is provided free of cost and for learning purpose that how we can scrape a website html source code.
 It not intended to harm anyone or